 Manuscripts must be submitted with a cover letter stating: 1) the paper is not under consideration elsewhere; 2) none of the paper’s contents have been previously published; 3) all authors have read and approved the manuscript; and 4) the full disclosure of any potential conflict of interest (see "Relationship With Industry Policy").
 Exceptions must be explained.
 If there is no conflict of interest, this should also be stated in the cover letter.
 The corresponding author should be specified in the cover letter.

-Include the full title, authors’ names (including full first name and middle initial and degrees), total word count, and a brief title of no more than 45 characters.
+Include the full title, authors’ names (including full first name and middle initial and degrees), total word count, and a brief title of no more than 15 words.
 List the departments and institutions with which the authors are affiliated, and indicate the specific affiliations if the work is generated from more than one institution (use superscript letters a, b, c, d, and so on).
 Also provide information on grants, contracts, and other forms of financial support, and list the cities and states of all foundations, funds and institutions involved in the work.
 Include any relationship with industry (see "Relationship With Industry Policy").
 If there are no relationships with industry, this should be stated.
 Under the heading, "Address for correspondence," give the full name and complete postal address of the author to whom communications, author proofs, and reprint requests should be sent.
 Also provide telephone and fax numbers and an email address for the corresponding author.